icopy-site/awesome/docs/awesome/awesome-wpo.md

 - [HTML_press](https://github.com/stereobooster/html_press) - Ruby gem for compressing html, that removes all whitespace junk, and leaves only HTML.
 - [Koa HTML Minifier](https://github.com/koajs/html-minifier) - Middleware that minifies your HTML responses using html-minifier.
 It uses html-minifier's default options which are all turned off by default, so you have to set the options otherwise it's not going to do anything.
 - [HTML Minifier Online](http://kangax.github.io/html-minifier/) - A HTML min tool by kangax (HTMLMinifier Creator).
-- [Minimize](https://github.com/Swaagie/minimize) - Minimize is a HTML minifier based on the node-htmlparser,currently, HTML minifier is only usuable server-side.
+- [Minimize](https://github.com/Swaagie/minimize) - Minimize is a HTML minifier based on the node-htmlparser,currently, HTML minifier is only usable server-side.
 Client-side minification will be added in a future release.
 - [Html-minifier](https://github.com/deanhume/html-minifier) - A simple Windows command-line tool to minify your HTML, Razor views & Web Forms views

 ## Minifiers - JS & CSS